andyatkinson/blog/_posts/2010-10-25-jquery-conference-2010-boston.md

  - binds an object to a field

-#### JavascriptMVC session
+#### JavaScriptMVC session

 JavaScriptMVC is a heavier framework that "has it all" for large JavaScript projects, more like Rails than Sinatra.
 For example, it has conventions for breaking up functionality, organizing files, and testing tools built-in.

  - not strong conventions in JavaScript projects when you start to break things up into several files.
-JavascriptMVC does dependency management
+JavaScriptMVC does dependency management
  - StealJS is what JMVC uses
  - "resources" are third party scripts
  - "controller" controls a dom element, uses pubsub to communicate